 Wagons may be an endangered species in the United States, but the Mercedes-Benz E-Class wagon is here to stay.
 Updated inside and out for the latest model year, it continues to offer a compelling combination of stately luxury, all-weather capability and capacious practicality while also providing better gas mileage and handling than most of the SUVs and crossovers that many buyers favor over wagons.

 Along with the wagon discussed herein, the E-Class is available in sedan, coupe and convertible bodystyles.
-Hybrid E400 and high-performance E63 AMG derivatives are also offered, and an ultra-efficient four-cylinder turbodiesel will be added to the model range in the coming months.
+Hybrid E400 and high-performance E63 AMG derivatives are also offered.

 While it continues to feature traditional, space-maximizing proportions, the E-Class wagon has been freshened with a number of stylistic revisions that give it a more-eye catching appearance than before.
 In place of the quad headlights that have adorned every E-Class since the W210, the facelifted model sports simplified single-piece units with a more streamlined look.
 The vintage-inspired but busy "pontoon" rear fenders have also been axed in the name of simplicity.